emreensr/url-shortener-front-and-api/README.md

 # Getting Started with Create React App

-This project has been developed using tailwind.css
+This project has been developed using [Tailwind CSS](https://tailwindcss.com/)

 ## Available Scripts